-- The built environment requires large amounts of resources and uses up approximately 50% of all materials sourced. - Currently, the production of the materials we use directly is responsible for 45% of the total CO2 emissions.
-It is for this reason that different measures, such as the reduction of volumes of waste generated, the eco-friendly design and the re-usage could result in savings for companies in the European Union, while reducing the total yearly emissions of greenhouse gases. - According to the UN, since the mid twentieth century, approximately 7,000 million tons of plastic end up in the sea every year.
+- The built environment requires large amounts of resources and uses up approximately 50% of all materials sourced.(3) - According to the UN, since the mid twentieth century, approximately 7,000 million tons of plastic end up in the sea every year. - Currently, the production of the materials we use directly is responsible for 45% of the total CO2 emissions.
+It is for this reason that different measures, such as the reduction of volumes of waste generated, the ecofriendly design and the re-usage could result in savings for companies in the European Union, while reducing the total yearly emissions of greenhouse gases.(4)

-2.1.3.
 Water scarcity and quality